SkylineCommunications/dataminer-docs/srm/srm_concepts/srm_instantiations.md

 ### Resources Orchestration or Resource Scheduling

-A booking in the context of Resource Orchestration or Resource Scheduling is similar to a Service Orchestration booking, except that no service definition is selected at booking creation time.
+A booking in the context of Resource Orchestration or Resource Scheduling is **similar to a Service Orchestration** booking, except that **no service definition is selected at booking creation time**.
 Users can freely add any available virtual function resource in the booking.

 ## Contributing booking

 Contributing bookings are only used in the context of Service Orchestration.

-A contributing booking is a booking that is converted into a virtual function resource so that it can be used in another booking.
+A contributing booking is a **booking that is converted into a virtual function resource** so that it can be used in another booking.
 The resource representing a contributing booking is only available for the duration of the main booking that contains it as a resource.

 ## Virtual platform

-A virtual platform groups various components into a single domain, such as a separate virtual platform for Satellite Downlink, Encoding, etc. This is used in DataMiner Systems that have multiple booking applications, to differentiate between the components that can be used by these separate applications:
+A virtual platform **groups various components into a single domain**, such as a separate virtual platform for Satellite Downlink, Encoding, etc. This is used in DataMiner Systems that have multiple booking applications, to differentiate between the components that can be used by these separate applications:

 - Virtual platforms can group **resource pools** to differentiate between resources that can be used by specific booking applications.
 This is intended to be used in cases where there are multiple booking applications, but these cannot share all resources.
 A virtual platform can be linked to one or more resource pools.
 In addition, as a resource can be added to multiple resource pools, it can also be added into resource pools of different virtual platforms, so that it is possible to share a resource between virtual platforms.
 - A virtual platform can group **service definitions** in order to clearly indicate which types of bookings are available in a specific domain.